 Congress passed Public Law 110-69, The America COMPETES Act on August 9, 2007.
 This law mandates that the National Science Foundation (NSF) require institutions in receipt of NSF funds provide appropriate training and oversight in the responsible and ethical conduct of research for undergraduate students, graduate students and postdoctoral researchers who are supported by NSF to conduct research.
 Access to this law is available via NSF’s Implementation of Section 7009 of the America COMPETES Act.

-- One-time completion of the Washington University Program for Ethical and Responsible Conduct in Science and Scholarship (PERCSS) Core Curriculum, which consists of eight online learning modules.
+- One-time completion of the Program for Ethical and Responsible Conduct in Science and Scholarship (PERCSS) Core Curriculum, which consists of eight online learning modules.

 - Continuing education consisting of at least one face‐to‐face education session each project year.

-All Washington University research faculty and staff are strongly encouraged to complete the PERCSS Core Curriculum and engage in ongoing education related to ethics and responsible conduct of research.
 Washington University offers many educational opportunities in this area.
-To locate existing programming, please visit RCR Education at WUSTL.
+To locate existing programming, please visit RCR Education at WashU.